 Differences Between the Scum Board and Kanban Board

 At the very first steps of development, you should create a Product Backlog.
 It’s a list that contains tasks your team will work on during the development process.
-In case of both methodologies, during the workflow visualization process the tasks are moved from the product backlog to the board.
+In the case of both methodologies, during the workflow visualization process, the tasks are moved from the product backlog to the board.
 What differs is the way you move your tasks from phase to phase.

-In case of Scrum, every iteration is called sprint.
-Before every sprint, you should create a sprint backlog on the basis of the product backlog.
+In the case of Scrum, every iteration is called sprint.
+Before every sprint, you should create a sprint backlog based on the product backlog.
 You should put the tasks that will be finished during the next sprint in this list.
-Thus, all the tasks that are part of particular development phase are part of the sprint backlog.
+Thus, all the tasks that are part of a particular development phase are part of the sprint backlog.
 The product owner can watch the sprint backlog, but he can’t change the sequence of tasks it consists of.
 All that he can change is the product backlog.
 The result of every sprint is a working product.
 After the retrospective and product demonstration are done, the product owner can decide if this product worth of release or not.
-These final steps are not the part of the backlog and not displayed on the board.
+These final steps are not part of the backlog and not displayed on the board.

-Here’s the differences you may face if you work with a Kanban board.
-After the sprint is finished, Scrum board is cleared of tasks.
+Here are the differences you may face if you work with a Kanban board.
+After the sprint is finished, the Scrum board is cleared of tasks.
 Kanban board, in its turn, contains all the tasks that the whole development process consists of.
 That’s why we can say that the Kanban board remains unchanged during the working process.
 The other important thing.
 The very last stages of the project, such as product installation are usually represented on the Kanban board.

 Using Different Approaches.
 Real Project Use Case

-The developed project represents a web based business application that gives you access to the source of data and statistics on developed and developing markets.
-It was designed to process millions of data series from different time periods and countries.
+The developed project represents a web-based business application that gives you access to the source of data and statistics on developed and developing markets.
+It was designed to process millions of data series from different periods and countries.
 At the same time, one of the requirements was to make the app responsive enough to make this data available for over 500,000 users at a time.
 It is created for everyone who needs to do fast research and data analysis.